TEMPORARY AND PERMANENT RESIDENCE PERMITS

 The law requires the foreign national to annually notify the public authorities of his or her stay as a foreign national on TRP, and his or her income.

-The foreign national should submit notification of income within two months one year after the date of receipt of the TRP.
+The foreign national should submit notification of income within two months the anniversary date of receipt of the TRP.

 Permanent residence permit in Russia